lsm/alfa/README.md

 render(<Root />, document.getElementById('root'))
 ```

 You don't need to pass the variable `name` to `HelloMessage` as alfa gets it from the store and pass it to `HelloMessage` component automatically.
-It allows us to quickly move the component around without worrying about how to get the data.
+It allows us to quickly move the component around without worrying about how to get the data it depends on.

 ### Changing Data